 A listed company may acquire treasury shares by a resolution of the board of directors in an amount up to its distributable profits, and may use methods such as tender offers or purchases on exchange.31

 To defend against a hostile takeover, the articles of incorporation can stipulate the supermajority voting system for certain agendas of the general shareholders' meeting, including the dismissal of directors, or the golden parachute system, which requires the payment of a substantial amount of severance pay upon the dismissal of directors; however, it remains controversial whether these systems are permitted under the KCC.

-Under Korean law, there is no difference between outside directors and executive directors in terms of their authority, obligations and responsibilities.25
+Under Korean law, there is no difference between outside directors and executive directors in terms of their authority, obligations and responsibilities.32

-Due to their independent status, there has been a lot of criticism about outside directors, with the contention being that they merely act as a rubber stamp without assuming actual roles in supervising the management of companies.
-However, outside directors have recently been expanding the scope of their actual participation in board of director decision-making processes by raising their opposition to specific agenda items or requesting additional examination.
+Owing to their independent status, there has been a lot of criticism about outside directors, the contention being that they merely act as a rubber stamp without assuming actual roles in supervising the management of companies.
+However, outside directors have been expanding the scope of their participation in board of director decision-making processes by raising their opposition to specific agenda items or requesting additional examination.

-In principle, notice shall be given to directors and statutory auditors no later than one week prior to a meeting of the board of directors in order to convene the meeting of the board of directors.
-This period may be shortened by the articles of incorporation, and the meeting may be held without convocation upon unanimous consent of all the directors and statutory auditors.26
+In principle, notice shall be given to directors and statutory auditors no later than one week prior to a meeting of the board of directors to convene such a meeting.
+This period may be shortened by the articles of incorporation, and the meeting may be held without convocation subject to the unanimous consent of all the directors and statutory auditors.33

 Legal duties and best practice